MatthiasWM/dynee5/Albert/README.txt

 The output is a pretty huge ARM assembler code file containing symbolic information and comments throughout, which can then be recompiled back into the original ROM code using the GNU assembler for ARM.
-A second toll, armdiff, verifies that the original ROM and the generated ROM are the same.
+A second tool, armdiff, verifies that the original ROM and the generated ROM are the same.

 The text file is so large that Xcode is painfully slow when editing it.
 I like